temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 The port used by the Temporal WebUI Server and the HTTP API.

-Defining this variable allows the Server and API to communicate effectively.
+Defining this variable allows the Cluster and API to communicate effectively.

 This variable is needed for `TEMPORAL_OPENAPI_ENABLED` and all auth-related settings to work properly.
 `TEMPORAL_UI_ENABLED` requires a valid port number.